anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  Description
        -  Example
     *  -  Items
-       -  The JSON representation of the resulting items' array in Microsoft Flow
+       -  The collection of objects.
+Each object represents a CSV row and has properties corresponding to the CSV headers.
        -  Each CSV header is represented by an output parameter.
 You can refer to a single item selecting it in MS Flow.

            .. code-block:: html